Everyone needs a good razor and yet many people miss out discovering the best safety razor for a better, cheaper and more sustainable shave.

 Safety Razor Vs Cartridge

-Double-edged razors offer cleaner, sharper, and better performance than plastic cartridges do.
+Double-edged razors offer cleaner, sharper, and better performance than plastic disposable razors do.
 Where Gillette often says that multiple blades are better than one, science says otherwise.

 Having a plastic cartridge with multiple blades means that you are limiting their effectiveness.
 It’s harder to get the most out of them due to the limited area, and their performance is affected due to this.

 Furthermore, a greater number of blades mean increased irritation.
-No matter how much plastic cartridge razor manufacturers boast about smooth shaving experience, you are going to experience more irritation with one.
-Moreover, the shaving angles and the quality that a safety razor provides are superior to that of a plastic cartridge type.
+No matter how much plastic cartridge razor manufacturers boast about smooth shaving experience, you are going to experience more irritation with a multi-blade cartridge razor.

 That’s before we get onto the environmental cost.
 Cartridge razors produce loads of unnecessary plastic waste.